 The Company continually evaluates additional silver and gold prospects in Mexico, Chile and the USA, which includes acquiring and disposing of rights to greenfield and brownfield mineral concessions.
 Currently, four exploration projects are being advanced - Parral (Mexico), Bruner (USA), Paloma (Chile) and Aida (Chile) and one exploration project, Guadalupe y Calvo (Mexico) has been optioned to a third party.
-The following properties are presently in the exploration stage, with the exception of El Compas which has had mining operations suspended.
+The following properties are presently in the exploration stage.
 These properties are not considered by the Company to be material for the purposes of this AIF.